springfall2008/batpred/README.md

 ### Octopus Energy Plugin
 - If you want to use real pricing data and have Octopus Energy then ensure you have the Octopus Energy plugin installed and working (https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/)
-- The Octopus Energy Plugin also provides support for Intelligent Octopus charging to support car charging (although you can also use the Octopus Intelligent Plugin if you prefer, see below)
+- The Octopus Energy Plugin also provides support for Intelligent Octopus charging to support car charging
-- In either case, when **octopus_intelligent_charging** is True the car charging plan will be extracted from Octopus and used for Predbat to plan, and it may charge the home battery using these slots also.
+- When **octopus_intelligent_charging** is True the car charging plan will be extracted from Octopus and used for Predbat to plan, and it may charge the home battery using these slots also.

 ### Rate bands

 - you can configure your rate bands (assuming they repeat) using rates_import/rates_export (see below)

-### Octopus Intelligent Plugin

-- The Octopus Intelligent plugin is no longer required as the Octopus Energy plugin now gives this information, however if it is installed it will be used.
-- The separate Octopus Intelligent plugin can be found here: https://github.com/megakid/ha_octopus_intelligent

 ## Car charging planning

 There are two ways to plan car charging slots:
-- Enable Octopus Energy Plugin (or Octopus Intelligent Plugin if you prefer) - in which case Predbat will use the slots allocated by the plugin in battery prediction
+- Enable Octopus Energy Plugin - in which case Predbat will use the slots allocated by the plugin in battery prediction
-  - Ensure **octopus_intelligent_slot** in `apps.yaml` points to the Intelligent Slot sensor in the Octopus Energy Plugin (or the Octopus Intelligent Plugin)
+  - Ensure **octopus_intelligent_slot** in `apps.yaml` points to the Intelligent Slot sensor in the Octopus Energy Plugin
   - Set **octopus_intelligent_charging** to True
   - Information about the car's battery size will also be extracted from the plugin
   - You will need to set the cars current soc sensor, **car_charging_soc** correctly to have accurate results